kruize/autotune/CONTRIBUTING.md

 These steps outline the general contribution workflow:

-- Fork and set up the Autotune repository on your workstation (see [Fork and clone Autotune repo]((https://github.com/kruize/autotune/blob/master/docs/fork_and_clone.md))
+- Fork and set up the Autotune repository on your workstation
 - Create a topic branch from where you want to base your work (usually master)
 - Follow coding guidelines while making code changes
 - Install the required software to build and deploy autotune (see [Autotune Installation](https://github.com/kruize/autotune/blob/master/docs/autotune_install.md))